alisheikh55209-png/IT-Poject-Management_Project-Final/PROGRESS_REPORT.md

 - **Phase 2 (Cloning & Branching)**: ⏳ **Partially Started** - Guidelines are documented, but team members haven't completed the cloning/branching process yet (no merged branches visible in the repo).
 - **Phase 3 (Project Development)**: ✅ **Fully Complete** - The portfolio website (TeamPortfolio/index.html) is fully built with all sections (Home, About, Skills, Projects, Team, Contact).
 Ali's hero/dashboard enhancement, Muneeb's skills section, and Faraz's projects section have been successfully implemented and merged into main branch.
 - **Phase 4 (Collaboration & Conflict Resolution)**: ⏹️ **Not Started** - No merge conflicts simulated or documented.
-- **Phase 5 (Documentation & Testing)**: ⏹️ **Not Started** - PROJECT_REPORT.md is a template; needs filling with details, screenshots, and testing.
+- **Phase 5 (Documentation & Testing)**: ✅ **Complete** - PROJECT_REPORT.md fully filled with abstract, objectives, features, implementation details, testing notes, individual contributions, lessons learned, and references.
 - **Phase 6 (Presentation & Submission)**: ⏹️ **Not Started** - No presentation slides or final repo link prepared.

-**Overall**: About 60-70% complete.
-The foundation is solid, hero and projects sections completed.
-The collaborative phases (team contributions, conflicts, docs) are pending.
+**Overall**: About 80% complete.
+The foundation is solid, hero and projects sections completed, and documentation is now complete.
+The collaborative phases (team contributions, conflicts) are pending.
 The website itself is functional, but phases require team member involvement to meet the learning objectives.

 ## Remaining Work Overview
 - **Key Gaps**: Team members (Faraz) need to actively participate in branching, committing, and PRs.
 The site is built, but phases require simulating real team work (even if the final product is ready).